Null Hypothesis Significance Testing

 df |> select(-worker_id) |> head(n = 25)

-To begin, let’s calculate the average WTP in each condition.
+First, let’s calculate the average WTP in these two selected conditions.

 df |>